Average (Mean) Calculator

 $$ \text{Average} = \frac{\text{Sum of values}}{\text{Count of values}} $$

-This calculator also shows helpful context: Count, Sum, Minimum, and Maximum.
+This calculator also shows helpful context: Count, Sum, Minimum, Maximum, Range, and the calculation step.

 The arithmetic mean is one of the most widely used measures in statistics and everyday life.
 It helps describe the central value of a set of numbers.
 By adding up all the values and dividing by how many there are, we obtain a single figure that represents the “typical” value in the dataset.
 This makes the mean a useful tool for summarizing information quickly and comparing different sets of data.